Instructor: Melanie Brooks

 - unlocking family secrets

 - trusting personal memories when others want to contradict them

 - writing honestly when it risks alienating others

 - writing with compassion and empathy for others and themselves

 - navigating family relationships on and off the page

 - the importance of securing support for their work from people outside of the family

 These topics will be discussed in conjunction with insights from the words of other memoirists who have already done the hard work of telling their stories of being in their families.

 Attendees will participate in writing prompts and exercises that will help them to begin shining their personal lens on the greater family experience.
-Each attendee will also have the opportunity to share a piece of writing from a personal essay or memoir-in-progress that enters family territory in some way and receive constructive feedback from other participants.
+Each attendee will also have the opportunity to share a piece of writing from a personal essay or memoir-in-progress that enters family territory in some way and receive constructive feedback from other participants and the instructor.